gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

 .. _unordered_outputs:

-Outputs file for the "unordered replicon" search mode
+Output files for the "unordered replicon" search mode
 -----------------------------------------------------